divyadhimaan/lld-playground/concepts/concurrency.md

     Chef: Food is ready!
 Notifying the waiter. 🔔
     Waiter: Food is ready!
 Delivering to the customer. 🍽️
     ```
+#### Q9.
+Differentiate between `shutdown()` and `shutdownNow()` methods of ExecutorService?
+- `shutdown()`
+  - Initiates a graceful shutdown.
+  - No new tasks are accepted.
+  - Already submitted tasks (in queue + running) will complete normally.
+  - Threads terminate after finishing their tasks.
+  - ```java
+    executorService.shutdown();
+    ```
+  - Use when you want an orderly shutdown without abruptly killing tasks.
+- `shutdownNow()`
+  - Initiates an immediate shutdown.
+  - Attempts to stop all running tasks by interrupting them.
+  - Removes all waiting tasks from the queue.
+  - Returns a List<Runnable> of tasks that never started.
+  - ```java
+    List<Runnable> pendingTasks = executorService.shutdownNow();
+    ```
+  - Running tasks may not stop immediately — it depends on whether they handle interrupts properly.

 # Glossary